 For denials resulting from medical necessity review, providers will be given the opportunity to discuss denial decisions with a physician or other appropriate reviewer.
-This opportunity may be provided:
+This opportunity may be provided, but does not guarantee a change in the decision and decisions cannot be changed after member notification has been sent:

-- In the written denial notification, which includes the name and direct telephone number of the health care professional responsible for the denial or modification determination; or - By telephone, which may include leaving a voicemail; or

-• In other materials sent to the treating provider, informing the provider of the opportunity to discuss a specific denial with a reviewer.
+- In the written denial notification, which includes the name and direct telephone number of the health care professional responsible for the denial or modification determination; or - By telephone, which may include leaving a voicemail; or - In other materials sent to the treating provider, informing the provider of the opportunity to discuss a specific denial with a reviewer.